Waking up at 3am: what your body is telling you and what helps

 Are you tired and wired?

-This is almost all women I see.
-Busy mothers juggling work and motherhood, and a relentless mental load keep their nervous system on after the day has ended.
+This is almost all women I see, all juggling work and motherhood, and a relentless mental load keep the nervous system switched on even after the day has ended.

-Many women override exhaustion all day using caffeine and willpower.
-Then in the evening the body produces a second wind which prevents deep sleep.
-You end up exhausted but unable to switch off.
+Many women override exhaustion with caffeine and sheer willpower.
+Then in the evening, the body produces a second wind which prevents deep sleep.
+You end up exhausted but unable to truly switch off.

 In my practice the interventions that make the most difference are often the simplest: